NYDEREK/GAME_STM32-NUCELO-G431KB/README.md

-(for now not everthing its done its work in progres)
+(for now not everthing it's done its work in progres)

 Hi, this is my OLED screen game on nucleo-g431kb called "boxi game"